Portrait of a smiling woman looking at her phone

 LH

 Luteinizing hormone (LH) from the pituitary gland connects the brain to the gonads.
-In males, it triggers testosterone; in females, it orchestrates menstrual cycles and prompts ovulation and egg implantation.
+In females, it orchestrates menstrual cycles and prompts ovulation and egg implantation.

 B6